Gymnosperm Database

 Observations

-The photo at left was taken on the east coast of New Caledonia, on the lower Comboui River.
-This is apparently the last substantial population of C. sulcata, which the local municipality (Thio township) tries to protect (P. Cabalion email 2006.04.25).
+On the east coast of New Caledonia, on the lower Comboui River, is the last substantial population of C. sulcata, which the local municipality (Thio township) tries to protect (P. Cabalion email 2006.04.25).

 Remarks